italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       - Authorization code returned in the Authentication Response.
       - `Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants <https://www.rfc-editor.org/rfc/rfc7521>`_.
     * - **redirect_uri**
-      - It MUST be set as in the request object :ref:`Table of the JWT Request parameters <table_jwt_request>`.
+      - It MUST be set as in the Request Object :ref:`Table of the JWT Request parameters <table_jwt_request>`.
       - `Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants <https://www.rfc-editor.org/rfc/rfc7521>`_.
     * - **code_verifier**
       - Verification code of the **code_challenge**.